-The Financial Regulations and Standing Orders were reviewed in May 2015 and council agreed and minuted these properly, I have noted the NALC models have been adopted.
+The Financial Regulations and Standing Orders were reviewed in September 2016 and council agreed and minuted these properly, I have noted the NALC models have been adopted.
 These documents are current and I make no recommendation to change at this time.
 I have tested the following items and can confirm council is following regulations.

-- FR 2.2 Bank reconciliations are produced and signed off monthly and reported as such to council. - FR 3 Budget Process being followed in accordance with regulations. - FR 5 and 6 authorisation and payment.
-Payment procedure and invoice authorisation is a robust system, it is easy to follow authorised payments per the minutes to the underlying documentation which is equally authorised and checked.
-Whilst on-line payments can be created and authorised by one individual which can be viewed as a control risk to allow one single user access to set up and authorise a payment the compensating controls are in the form of monthly reporting of bank balances and sign off by councillors.
-The absence of such a control would be cause for concern. - FR 7 Statutory obligations in respect of PAYE are met council is paying PAYE on time. - FR 11.1.h Council has followed due process in obtaining quotes for insurance.
-My only advice would be in future to ensure minute is sufficiently descriptive to describe the process and to show that result is from council discussion of the same.
+- FR 2.2 Bank reconciliations are produced and signed off monthly and reported as such to council. - FR 5 and 6 authorisation and payment.
+Payment procedure and invoice authorisation is a robust system and it is easy to follow the authorised payments per the minutes to the underlying documentation which is equally authorised and checked.
+Whilst on-line payments can be created and authorised by one individual which can be viewed as a control risk the compensating controls are in the form of monthly reporting of bank balances and sign off by councillors.
+The absence of such a control would be cause for concern.